 In This Chapter

-In this chapter we will familiarize ourselves with the principles of object-oriented programming: class inheritance, interface implementation, abstraction of data and behavior, encapsulation of data and class implementation, polymorphism and virtual methods.
-We will explain in details the principles of cohesion and coupling.
+In this chapter, we will familiarize ourselves with the principles of object-oriented programming: class inheritance, interface implementation, abstraction of data and behavior, encapsulation of data and class implementation, polymorphism and virtual methods.
+We will explain in detail the principles of cohesion and coupling.
 We will briefly outline object-oriented modeling and how to create an object model based on a specific business problem.
 We will familiarize ourselves with UML and its role in object-oriented modeling.
-Finally, we will briefly discuss design patterns and illustrate some of those that are widely used in practice.
+Finally, we will briefly discuss design patterns and illustrate some that are widely used in practice.

-Let’s Review: Classes and Objects
+Review of Classes and Objects

 We introduced classes and objects in the chapter "Creating and Using Objects".
-Let’s shortly review them again.
+Let’s briefly review them.

 Classes are a description (model) of real objects and events referred to as entities.
 An example would be a class called "Student".